TVs · Resale guide

 |---|---|---|

-Annual running cost estimate: ₹1,500-₹3,000 budget for wear-and-tear at this age, plus one major repair (like backlight or power board) likely in years 4-6 of its life.
+Annual running cost estimate: ₹1,500-3,000 budget for wear-and-tear at this age, plus one major repair (like backlight or power board) likely in years 4-6 if not already done.

 Known Issues — Reported by Real Samsung 75” Crystal UHD TV Owners